Finding self-similar behavior in quantum many-body dynamics via persistent homology: Introduction

 On the theoretical side, we define persistent homology observables.
 We introduce the notion of a persistence pair distribution and its statistical asymptotics in order to infer self-similar behavior of the latter.
-We reveal that the appearing scaling exponents probe the geometry at hand, as indicated by a packing relation derived in this study.
+We reveal that the appearing scaling exponents probe the geometry at hand, as indicated by a packing relation heuristically derived in this study.

 This publication is structured as follows.
+We first describe the lattice simulations and discuss self-similar scaling for the occupation number spectrum in Sec. \ref{SecOccNumbers}.
 With the Bose gas simulations at hand, we introduce and study point clouds and persistent homology groups in Sec. \ref{SecPersHomBose}.
 Rediscovering self-similarity, this exploration culminates in the existence of a scaling exponent spectrum.
 In Sec. \ref{SecPersHomObservables} we carry out the construction of persistent homology observables in the classical-statistical framework, introduce the asymptotic persistence pair distribution and related geometric quantities and investigate a corresponding self-similar scaling ansatz.
 We discuss amplitude redistribution-induced exponent shifts, persistences and Betti number distributions in Sec. \ref{SecMisc}.
 Finally, in Sec. \ref{SecConclusions} we summarize, draw conclusions and issue an outlook.